On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

 For two vectors $\bu = (\bu_1^\top,\ldots,\bu_b^\top)^\top$ and $\bv = (\bv_1^\top,\ldots,\bv_b^\top)^\top$, we define a generalized dissimilarity measure as follows:

 We would like to point out the notational similarity between equations \eqref{hbdef} and \eqref{modifyL2}.
-Throughout the article, we use the convention that with suffix $d$, we denote the generalized distance based on component variables in equation \eqref{modifyL2}, while with suffix $b$, we denote the generalized distance based on groups of variables in equation \eqref{hbdef}.
+Throughout the article, we use the convention that with suffix $d$, we denote the generalized distance based on component variables as defined in \eqref{modifyL2}, while with suffix $b$, we denote the generalized distance based on groups of variables as defined in \eqref{hbdef}.

 We first modify the gSAVG classifier defined in \eqref{gSAVG} as follows.
 Using the transformation $h_b^{\phi,\gamma}$, we define